 Board of Study and Program Bachelor's degree

 M.Sc. in Tropical Agriculture Plant Sciences or a related science acceptable to the Board of Study in Crop Science and non-agricultural graduates with at least 2 years of experience in the field of Agriculture acceptable to the PGIA and Senate of the University of Peradeniya.

 Board of Study in Foo d Science & Technology

 M.Sc. in Food Science & Technology Agriculture, Food Science or Natural Sciences from a recognized institute of higher education acceptable to the PGIA and Senate of the University of Peradeniya.

 Food and Nutrition Agriculture, Food Science, Natural Sciences or an equivalent qualification from a recognized institute of higher education acceptable to the Senate of the PGIA and University of Peradeniya

-Board of Study in Plan nt Protection
+Board of Study in Plant Protection

 M.Sc. in Plant Protection Technology

-M.Sc. in Molecular and Applied Microbiology
+M.Sc. in Molecular and Applied Microbiology Agriculture, Natural Sciences or an equivalent qualification from a recognized institute of higher education acceptable to the PGIA and Senate of the University of Peradeniya

 Board of Study in Soil Science

-M.Sc. in Environmental Soil Science
+M.Sc. in Environmental Soil Science Agriculture, Science or an equivalent qualification acceptable to the PGIA and Senate of the University of Peradeniya.

 M.Sc. in Soil and Environmental Microbiology

 M.Sc. in Tropical Soil Management